polyfony-inc/polyfony/README.md

 ```

 ## Performance
 Polyfony has been designed to be fast, no compromise.
+If implementating a « convenience » tool/function into the framework was to cost a global 30% bump in execution time, it is either implemented in a more efficient manner, or not implemented at all.

 ## Security
 The codebase is small, straightforward and abundantly commented.
 It's audited using SensioInsight, RIPS, and Sonar.